nginx/unit-docs/source/installation.rst

 To start the daemon, run :program:`unitd` as :samp:`root` from the :samp:`sbin` installation subdirectory.
-Usually, there's no need to override compile-time settings; use the :option:`--help` command-line parameter to review their values.
+Usually, there's no need to override compile-time settings; use the :option:`!--help` command-line parameter to review their values.
 For details and security notes, refer to :ref:`installation-config-src`.